emckean/umpteen/to-dos.md

 to-do:
 =======================
 * check for too-long numbers
+* test that shorter numbers are not instances of error
+* figure out the >17 digit thing
 * use https://www.npmjs.org/package/big-integer to deal with numbers >1e+20 (toJSNumber())
 * check for >1 decimal point
 * check for non-digit, non-comma, non-decimal point characters
 * strip leading and trailing spaces
 * handle negative numbers?
 * deal with zero case
+* make tests run constantly

 Things to remember:
 -----------------------